 However, Eisenhower and Secretary of State John Foster Dulles also issued stern warnings to the French, British and Israelis to give up their campaign and withdraw from Egyptian soil.
 Eisenhower was upset with the British in particular for not keeping the United States informed about their intentions.

 The United States threatened all three nations with economic sanctions if they persisted in their attack.
 The threats did their work: British and French forces withdrew by December, and Israel finally bowed to U.S. pressure, relinquishing control over the canal to Egypt, which reopened the Suez Canal canal in March 1957.

 The Suez Crisis marked the first use of a United Nations peacekeeping force.
 The United Nations Emergency Force (UNEF) was an armed group dispatched to the area to supervise the end of hostilities and the withdrawal of the three occupying forces.

-In the aftermath of the Suez Crisis, Britain and France, once the seat of empires, found their influence as world powers weakened as the United States and Soviet Union took a more powerful role in world affairs.
-British Prime Minister Anthony Eden resigned two months after withdrawing British troops
+In the aftermath of the Suez Crisis, Britain and France—once the seat of vast colonial empires—found their influence as world powers weakened as the United States and Soviet Union took a more powerful role in global affairs.
+British Prime Minister Anthony Eden resigned two months after withdrawing British troops.

 The crisis made Nasser a powerful hero in the growing Arab and Egyptian nationalist movements.
 Israel, while it did not gain the right to utilize the canal, was once again granted rights to ship goods along the Straits of Tiran.